ay2718/RadomeMotorController/README.md

 If you decide to build the firmware, this is an STM32CubeIDE project.
 You may need to enable floating point support for printf.
 Define or underine azimuth or elevation in Core/Inc/main.h to set azimuth or elevation.
 Encoder offsets are hardcoded in.

+## CAN Bootloader usage

+`az_bootloader.bin` and `el_bootloader.bin` should already be loaded onto their respective motor drives.
+The bootloader takes up 2 flash pages on each drive (4 kB)

+`flash_motor.py` is used to upload firmware over CAN bus.
+The baud rate is 125000 (same as for operating the drives).

+Example usage: `./flash_motor.py` --id 0x01  -f radome_azimuth.bin`.
+The `--id` flag selects which drive to write toe (0x01 is azimuth, 0x02 is elevation) and the `-f` or `--filename` flag selects the binfile to upload.

+If a motor drive is unresponsive to being flashed, try running `./flash_motor.py ...`, leave it running, and cycle power to the motor drives.
+This is useful if there's a problem with the firmware--`flash_motor.py` sends out pings to each motor's address every 100ms and the drives wait for pings in bootloader mode for 500ms before starting up.